Personal Software Developer Growth Plan

 The place of books

-- Books are collections of learnings authors have gained over time by actually doing things and making the mistakes
+- Books are collections of learnings that authors have gained over time by actually doing things and making the mistakes

 - Books are not a primary way of learning craft-based skill sets